-Quarter 3 (Non-Academic):
+Quarter 1-3 (Non-Academic):

-One "Rarely" non-academic grade: Ineligible for 5 activity days of play.
-Non-academic grade must be improved at the end of the 5 days (signed off by teacher).
+One "D, does not meet" non-academic grade: Ineligible for 5 activity days of play.
+Non-academic grades must be improved at the end of the 5 days (signed off by teacher).
 If non-academic grade is not improved, it will be reviewed again after an additional 5 days.

-Two or more "Rarely" non academic grades: Ineligible for 10 activity days of play.
+Two or more "D, does not meet" non academic grades: Ineligible for 10 activity days of play.
 Non-academic grades must be improved at the end of the 10 days (signed off by teacher).
 If non-academic grades are not improved, it will be reviewed again after an additional 5 days.